tboie/universal_phreak_generator/README.md

 bo$45bobo$46bo!
 ```

-## Visualize more levels/layers?

-- gravity, light, time, life (default and visible)?
-- can they be modelled within this system?
-Are they "hidden" mathematics?
+## System mechanics visualization

-Example gravity geometry of a dead cell with border:
+Example of a dead cell with border:

-- each cell contains a 12x12 matrix with 6x6 tiles of a rotated 3x3 tile of the cell neighborhood
+- each cell contains a 6x6 matrix with rotated 3x3 tiles of the cell neighborhood

 <img width="80" alt="cell border" src="https://github.com/tboie/universal_phreak_generator/assets/26150152/1ed5bbd4-1c4c-4c45-8a52-68076a573eb8">